 A dental erosion (abfraction) is a loss of tooth structure in the root portion of the tooth, which typically does not contain dental decay.
 In other words, they are non-carious (non-cavity) cervical tooth lesions.
 They are often angular shaped and have very straight edges.

 They can occur in the front or back portion of a tooth but are more prevalent on the front (buccal) surface of teeth.
-Patients may first become aware of these lesions by an increase in tooth sensitivity.
-This is because abfractions typically happen in close proximity to the internal tooth nerve.
+Patients may first become aware of these lesions by an increase in tooth sensitivity because abfractions typically happen near the internal tooth nerve.

 It is always best to treat dental erosion early before too much tooth is lost.
-If you suspect you may have a dental abfraction and you live in the Mississauga or Toronto area please call St. Lawrence Dentistry for an assessment.
+If you suspect you may have a dental abfraction and you live in the Mississauga or Toronto area, please call St. Lawrence Dentistry for an assessment.

 Below are actual examples of abfractions treated by Dr. Hawryluk Jr.